kyleaoman/martini/docs/source/spectral_models/index.rst

 Memory usage and data type of spectra (advanced usage)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

 The spectra are stored in a 2-dimensional array whose size is the product of the number of particles in the source and the number of channels in the data cube.
-For large numbers of particles (or channels) this can consume a lot of memory.
+For large numbers of particles (or channels) this consumes a lot of memory.
 The data type of this array can be controlled to help mitigate this, if less precision is acceptable.
 By default the spectra are stored with :class:`~numpy.float64`.
 This can be changed, for example:

 .. code-block:: python